JhohannesK/TipoHiZ/README.md

 > **Note**
 >
-> This project is built using Nextjs
+> -  This project is built using Nextjs <br>
+> -  Inspired by MonkeyType

 # Features